AdaCore/training_material/courses/ada_essentials/090_overloading/01-introduction.rst

 Benefits and Risk of Overloading
 ----------------------------------

-* Management of the name space
+* Management of the namespace

    - Support for abstraction
    - Linker will not simply take the first match and apply it globally